rh-amarin/hyperfleet-adapter/internal/executor/README.md

 Process execution errors are captured in `ExecutionResult` with:
 - `Status`: `failed`
-- `Error`: The actual error
-- `ErrorReason`: Human-readable reason
+- `Errors`: map keyed by phase with the encountered error(s)
-- `Phase`: Phase where error occurred
+- `CurrentPhase`: Phase where execution ended (may be post_actions even if earlier phase failed)

 ### Error and Status Reporting